Estimating Cosmological Parameters and Reconstructing Hubble Constant with Artificial Neural Networks: A Test with covariance matrix and mock H(z): Reconstruction and Parameters Estimation

 We also calculate the Hubble constant from the reconstructed $H(z)$.
 The Hubble constant is an important parameter in cosmology.
 According to the Friedman equations \citep{friedman1922krummung}:

 and

 Here $a=a(t)$ is the scale factor of the Universe.
 At any given time, we can define a Hubble parameter:

 It is obvious that the Hubble constant $H_0$ is the value of $H$ at the current time.
-In our reconstruction $H(z)$, we get the $H_0 = 68.67\pm 5.903$.
-With CMB-based measurements \citep{blake2011wigglez, beutler20116df}, it gives values of $H_0$ of 67-68 km s$^{-1}$ Mpc$^{-1}$ with the error of 1-2 km s$^{-1}$ Mpc$^{-1}$.
+In our reconstruction $H(z)$, we could obtain the $H_0$ at $z = 0$, which gave us $H_0 = 68.67\pm 5.903$ km s$^{-1}$ Mpc$^{-1}$.
+With CMB-based measurements \citep{blake2011wigglez, beutler20116df}, it gives values of $H_0 = 67\pm$3.2 km s$^{-1}$ Mpc$^{-1}$, to 4.8 per cent precision.
 The Hubble constant from our reconstructed $H_0$ is closed to the one from CMB-based calculation.